-- A negative result does not exclude a heritable form of gastric cancer or another cancer. - Diagnostic errors can occur due to rare sequence variations. - The interpretation of this test result may be impacted if this patient has had an allogeneic stem cell transplantation. - The following will not be evaluated: - Variants outside the coding regions and intron-exon boundaries of the targeted gene(s) - Regulatory region and deep intronic variants - Breakpoints of large deletions/duplications - Sequence variants in EPCAM - The following exons are not sequenced due to the technical limitations of the assay: - APC (NM\001354896) 12 - APC (NM\001354898, NM\001354904) 2 - APC (NM\001354900) 11 - The following may not be detected: - Deletions/duplications/insertions of any size by MPS - Large duplications less than 3 exons in size - Noncoding transcripts - Single exon deletions/duplications may not be detected based on the breakpoints of the rearrangement. - Low-level somatic variants - Certain other variants due to technical limitations in the presence of pseudogenes and/or repetitive/homologous regions - Deletions/duplications in the following exons: - APC (NM\001354896) 12 - APC (NM\001354898, NM\001354904) 2 - APC (NM\001354900) 11 - BMPR1A (NM\004329) 12-13
+- A negative result does not exclude a heritable form of cancer. - Diagnostic errors can occur due to rare sequence variations. - Interpretation of this test result may be impacted if this patient has had an allogeneic stem cell transplantation. - The following will not be evaluated: - Variants outside the coding regions and intron-exon boundaries of targeted genes - Regulatory region and deep intronic variants - Breakpoints of large deletions/duplications - Sequence variants in EPCAM - The following exons are not sequenced due to technical limitations of the assay: - APC (NM\001354896) 12; (NM\001354898, NM\001354904) 2; (NM\001354900) 11 - BRCA1 (NM\007300) 13 - MEN1 (NM\001370251) 8 - VHL (NM\001354723) 2 - The following may not be detected: - Deletions/duplications/insertions of any size by MPS - Large duplications less than 3 exons in size - Noncoding transcripts - Single exon deletions/duplications may not be detected based on the breakpoints of the rearrangement. - Some variants due to technical limitations in the presence of pseudogenes, repetitive, or homologous regions - Low-level somatic variants

+• Deletions/duplications in the following exons: